COS301-SE-2025/Save-n-Bite/documentation/SRS-V2.md

 R5: **Logistics**
 &nbsp;&nbsp;&nbsp;&nbsp;R5.1 Businesses must be able to set available pickup times for each listing.
-&nbsp;&nbsp;&nbsp;&nbsp;R5.2 Organizations must be able to coordinate logistics for food pickups.
+&nbsp;&nbsp;&nbsp;&nbsp;R5.2 organisations must be able to coordinate logistics for food pickups.
 &nbsp;&nbsp;&nbsp;&nbsp;R5.3 Real-time tracking and status updates must be available for scheduled pickups.
 &nbsp;&nbsp;&nbsp;&nbsp;R5.4 The system should allow users to receive notifications about pickup schedules and updates.